UPDATED: 12:30 p.m. ET, Feb. 23, 2024

 According to AP, none of the fired officers attended their hearings with the commission prior to Friday’s vote.

 Three officers have yet to have their decertification hearing before the commission and one has retired.

 Outrage after officer involved in the death of Tyre Nichols retires

-A Memphis police officer who was on the scene when Tyre Nichols was brutally beaten by police was allowed to retire before he was expected to be fired.
+A Memphis police officer who was on the scene when Nichols was brutally beaten by police was allowed to retire before he was expected to be fired.

 According to Memphis City Council Vice Chairman JB Smiley, senior officer Lt.
 DeWayne Smith retired just one day before a disciplinary hearing on the case.
 Nationally renowned civil rights attorneys Ben Crump and Antonio Romanucci called Lt.
 Smith’s move to resign before he was held accountable cowardice and urged officials to take action.

 “The Nichols family and their legal team are deeply disturbed that Memphis Police allowed and accepted the retirement of Lt.
 Dewayne Smith, in light of his immediately pending disciplinary hearing for his decisions and behavior related to Tyre Nichols’ death,” the lawyers wrote in a statement.
 “We believe Lt.
 Smith was the highest-ranking officer at the scene after the brutal beating, and we’ve seen that Smith observed Tyre’s dire medical condition and did not render or direct immediate medical attention.”

 Crump and Romanucci also claim that Smith mishandled the scene and lied to Tyre’s parents after the brutal beating that took his life.